NLnetLabs/rpki-doc/source/krill/docker.rst

 Fetching and Running Krill
 --------------------------

-The ``docker run`` command will automatically fetch the Krill image the first time you use it, and so there is no installation step in the traditional sense.
-The ``docker run`` command can take `many arguments
+The :command:`docker run` command will automatically fetch the Krill image the first time you use it, and so there is no installation step in the traditional sense.
+The :command:`docker run` command can take `many arguments
 <https://docs.docker.com/engine/reference/run/>`_ and can be a bit overwhelming
 at first.